Skip to content

 The star’s traditional name, Sinistra, means “the left side” in Latin.

-Gamma Ophiuchi is a white main sequence dwarf with the stellar classification of A0 V. It has a visual magnitude of 3.75 and is approximately 95 light years distant from Earth.
+Gamma Ophiuchi is a white main sequence dwarf of the spectral type A0 V. It has a visual magnitude of 3.75 and is 102.8 light years distant from Earth.
 The star’s estimated age is about 184 million years.

 Gamma Ophiuchi has a mass 2.9 times that of the Sun, a radius 1.8 times solar, and is 29 times more luminous than the Sun.
-The star is radiating an excess emission of infrared, which indicates the presence of a circumstellar disk of dust in its orbit.
+The star is a fast spinner, with a projected rotational velocity of 220 km/s.
+It is radiating an excess emission of infrared, which indicates the presence of a circumstellar disk of dust in its orbit.

 Marfik – λ Ophiuchi (Lambda Ophiuchi)